Budotron/Data-Science-Notes/DownloadingFiles.md

 ## [13] "Miami"        "Jacksonville" "Houston"      "Cleveland"
 ```
 ### JSON
-JSON files are similar to XML files insofar as they are stuructured, and is very commonly used in Application Programming Interfaces.
+JSON files are similar to XML files insofar as they are structured, and is very commonly used in Application Programming Interfaces.
 APIs are how you can access the data for companies like Twitter or facebook through URLs.
-Click [here](https://api.github.com/users/jtleek/repos) to obain the API for the github API containing data about the repos that the instructor's contributing to.
+Click [here](https://api.github.com/users/jtleek/repos) to obtain the API for the github API containing data about the repos that the instructor's contributing to.
 Reading data from a JSON file is similar to reading from an XML file

 ```r